waspmote-libs/waspframe_parser/README.md

 Waspmote Frame parser
 =====================

-Python package to parse [Libelium Waspmote](http://www.libelium.com/products/waspmote/) Data Frame to python dict.
+Python package to parse [Libelium Waspmote](http://www.libelium.com/products/waspmote/) Data Frame to python dict

 How to use